rnbochsr/Steel_Mountain/README.md

 1. I am not sure why the PowerUp.ps1 script never displayed the `CanRestart` data.
 2. I used the service exploit because the room told me to and I wanted to see if I could complete the exploit and priviledge escalation.
 3. I ended up using my own hybrid solution.
-It was pretty, but it worked.
+It wasn't pretty, but it worked.
-4. I didn't expect the upload of the malicious file to work.
+4. I didn't expect the upload of the malicious file overwriting the orignial file to work.
 I was pleasantly surprised when it did.
 5. Nothing like the feeling of catching a reverse shell!